OceanOPS/oceanjson/webpage.md

 We are in the process of defining the Key Categories.

-The platform entities form the central node of the schema.
+The mission entities form the central node of the schema.

-### A platform has 7 key blocks of metadata:

-1. **Identification**
-   Key identifiers
-2. **Operations**
-   Deployment, retrieval and maintenance logistics
-3. **Hardware**
-   Instrumentation, tech configuration, and sensors
-4. **Status**
-   Performance, operational status, notifications, spatio-temporal data
-5. **Affiliations**
-   Programs, networks, agencies, sites, ships, cruises, contacts, etc.
-6. **Data**
-   Metadata related to observations from each GDAC
-7. **Updates**
-   Changes to metadata: field changed, when, by who, and how